 - Watching a quick video on how to detailed departmental Organizational Charts cut sales cycles dramatically

-- Exploring the benefit of using sales triggers to get in front of prospects when they are most likely to buy
+- Exploring the benefit of using sales scoops to get in front of prospects when they are most likely to buy

 - Reading DiscoverOrg’s top 10 do’s and don’ts for selling to CIOs